 Real-time data ingestion from external sources helps businesses process data faster and more efficiently.

-New self-service clusters and support for Kafka, a popular open-source event streaming platform.
+New self-service clusters and support for Apache Kafka, a popular open-source event streaming platform.

 Enhanced security features and feedback-driven updates for easier software development.